 I could talk so much about this topic but to be brief, the clue here it to be consistent on what you post if you decide to have an account just for your blog, post pictures and content that are themed with it.
 And yeah, again pictures are essential, good pictures but at the same time don’t neglect the description.
 See it as another way of “showing your voice” and to add details or useful specifications 😉

 4 | SCHEDULING IS THE KEY

 If you want more advice about how to manage your blogging life with…the rest of your life, I loved (and actually follow myself) the tips listed by Mattie from mlaceyd.com in this post.
-The post is targeted for who has a full time job but of course the same tips are valid for anyone who has other commitments beside blogging 😉
+The post is targeted for who has a full-time job but of course, the same tips are valid for anyone who has other commitments besides blogging 😉

 5 | YOU GUYS ARE AMAZING

 I know I already stated it at the beginning but honestly you, yes you who is reading this, I’m so glad you’re here and you’re dedicating a bit of your time reading my posts!
 Plus, talking about people I would have never thought that the blogging community would have been so such an amazing revelation!
-Knowing other bloggers, reading thir posts, their comments and their experience is so inspiring and encouraging.
-I had the pleasure to collaborate with some of them (& new collabs are coming soon as well!!) and in all of the cases it was an great experience!
+Knowing other bloggers, reading their posts, their comments and their experience are so inspiring and encouraging.
+I had the pleasure to collaborate with some of them (& new collabs are coming soon as well!!) and in all of the cases, it was a great experience!

 What about you, how’s your blogging journey going?
-Have you had any pleasant or surprising relvelations?
+Have you had any pleasant or surprising revelations?
 I’d love to hear from you! 🙂